Book cover

 }

-In this example, MockBookService is a class used to create mocks of BookService, i.e., objects that implement this interface with a simplified behavior.
-Specifically, the mock object, named service, only returns data about the book with ISBN 1234.
+In this example, MockBookRepository is a class used to create mocks of BookRepository, i.e., objects that implement this interface with a simplified behavior.
+Specifically, the mock objects only return data about the book with ISBN 1234.
 The purpose of this mock is to allow a test that does not access a remote or slow service.
-In the testGetBook method, we first use the mock to create an object of type BookSearch.
-Then, we call the getBook method to search for a book and retrieve its title.
-Finally, we execute an assertEquals.
-Since the test uses the MockBookService, it verifies if the returned title matches the predefined value searched by this mock.
+The testGetBook uses a BookSearch object that was created with a MockBookRepository().

 8.6.1 Mock Frameworks